-If you and your spouse (or former spouse) enter into a written agreement that requires the Retirement Plan to pay all or a portion of your benefit to your spouse (or former spouse), you must follow certain administrative procedures.
+If you and your current or former spouse or current or former partner in a civil union enter into a written agreement under Colorado law that requires the Retirement Plan to pay all or a portion of your benefit to your current or former spouse or current or former partner in a civil union, you must follow certain administrative procedures.

-Effective January 1, 1997, Colorado divorce law permits a member and a member's spouse (or former spouse) to sign an agreement to allow the Retirement Plan to pay some or all of a member's retirement benefit to the spouse or former spouse.
+Colorado law governing dissolutions of marriages, civil unions, and legal separations permits a member and a member's current or former spouse or current or former partner in a civil union to sign a written agreement to allow the Retirement Plan to pay some or all of a member's retirement benefit to the current or former spouse or current or former partner in a civil union.

-If you and your spouse (or former spouse) decide to enter into a written agreement that requires the Retirement Plan to pay all or a portion of your benefit to your spouse (or former spouse), you should submit a copy of the written agreement to the Retirement Office for review before it is submitted to the court so that the Executive Director can determine whether or not the agreement (after it is approved and certified by the court) will be honored by the Retirement Plan.
-The Executive Director will notify you and your spouse (or former spouse) of any changes that should be made to the agreement in order to ensure that the domestic relations order will be honored by the Retirement Plan.
+If you and your current or former spouse or current or former partner in a civil union decide to enter into such an agreement, you should submit a copy of the written agreement to the Retirement Office for review before it is submitted to the court so that the Executive Director can determine whether or not the agreement (after it is approved and certified by the court) will be honored by the Retirement Plan.
+The Executive Director will notify you and your current or former spouse or current or former partner in a civil union of any changes that should be made to the agreement in order to ensure that the domestic relations order will be honored by the Retirement Plan.

-After you and your spouse (or former spouse) sign the agreement, it must be submitted to and approved by the court before it can be considered a valid domestic relations order.
-You must provide to the Retirement Office a certified copy of the written agreement approved by the court within 90 days after entry of the decree and permanent orders regarding property distribution in a proceeding for divorce, legal separation or declaration of invalidity of marriage.
+After you and your current or former spouse or current or former partner in a civil union sign the agreement, it must be submitted to, and approved by, the court before it can be considered a valid domestic relations order.
+You must provide to the Retirement Office a certified copy of the written agreement approved by the court within 90 days after entry of the decree and permanent orders regarding property distribution in a proceeding for divorce, dissolution of a civil union, legal separation or declaration of invalidity of marriage or civil union.
 In the event that the date of entry of the decree differs from the date of entry of the permanent orders regarding property distribution, a copy of the final written agreement (after it is approved and certified by the court) MUST be provided to the Executive Director within 90 days after the later of entry of the decree or entry of the permanent orders regarding property distribution.
 The effective date of entry of the decree or of the permanent orders is the actual date of signing by the Court.
 If you do not submit a certified copy of the written agreement to the Retirement Office within the 90-day period, the Retirement Plan is not required to honor the agreement.
 It is your responsibility to notify the Retirement Plan of the existence of the written agreement.